KyloGG88/NicodingProject1/README.md

 !alt text[](assets/images/wishlist.png)

 * Click the 'Watchlist' button on the right hand side of the header to see your watchlist.
 * Movie cards for movies that you've added to your watchlist, show the movie poster image, movie title, the movie star rating and the movie overview.
 * Click the Movie Tracker logo to return to the Homepage.

 # Mobile Responisvenesss
-* The Movie Tracker website is mobile responisve.
-The images images below illustrate the changes to UI on smaller screens.
+The Movie Tracker website is mobile responisve.
+The four images images below illustrate the changes to UI that will appear on smaller screens.

 ![alt text](assets/images/mobileview-homepage.png)